 Adams-Columbia was formed in 1987 following the successful merger between the former Adams-Marquette Electric Cooperative and the former Columbus Rural Electric Cooperative.
 In 1992, a second successful merger combined Adams-Columbia with the former Waushara Electric Cooperative.

 The cooperative's service center is in Friendship, Wisconsin.
-Members are also served from a service center in Pardeeville.
-ACEC also maintains an operations facility in Wautoma.
+ACEC also maintains operations facilities in Pardeeville and Wautoma.
 Adams-Columbia presently employs 95 full-time employees and one part-time employee.
 The organization is governed by a member-elected, 11-person board of directors.